PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

    $ mbl-cli shell [address]
    ```

-   For example, if 169.254.6.215 is a link-local IPv4 address on the device, do the following:
+   For example:

    ```
    $ mbl-cli shell 169.254.6.215
    ```

-1. Inside the shell run `mbl-firmware-update-manager` script which installs root-fs:
+1. Inside the shell run `mbl-firmware-update-manager` script which installs rootfs:

    ```
    $ mbl-firmware-update-manager -i <full path to TAR file under /scratch>
    ```

-   For example, if `payload.tar` is a payload name for root-fs update, do the following:
+   For example:

    ```
    $ mbl-firmware-update-manager -i /scratch/payload.tar
    ```

-   This will automatically reboot the device after the root-fs update.
+   This will automatically reboot the device after the rootfs update.
    It is recommended to delete old `tar` files from the `scratch` partition after update finish.

    In order to see the help menu run